Macrometacorp/macrometa-connector-databricks/GETTING_STARTED_WITH_STREAM_DATA_CONNECTOR.md

 # Macrometa Spark Streaming Connector for Databricks

-The Macrometa Spark Streaming Connector allows you to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa](https://www.macrometa.com/) streams, making it easy to process and analyze real-time data using Spark's powerful capabilities in a Databricks environment.
+The Macrometa Spark Streaming Connector allows you to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa](https://www.macrometa.com/docs/streams/) streams, making it easy to process and analyze real-time data using Spark's powerful capabilities in a Databricks environment.

 ## Requirements

-- Databricks Runtime 11.3 LTS or later (with Apache Spark 3.3.0)
+- Databricks Runtime 11.3 LTS(with Apache Spark 3.3.0)
 - Scala 2.12 or later
 - Macrometa account with access to streams